Mother Meera: Activities

 Like electricity, the Light is everywhere, but one must know how to activate it.
 I have come for that.

 She does not claim to be a guru or have followers.
 To be connected to her work, people do not have to recognise her.
 Mother Meera does not belong to any particular Indian tradition.
 However, her work has a certain affinity with Aurobindo.

-Mother Meera opened an international English-language school at her ashram in Madanapalle, India, on June 7, 2010.
-As of April 2017, the school had approximately 1,300 students.

 Trivia

-According to an article in Entertainment Weekly in 1994, Madonna's global hit Secret was inspired by Mother Meera.
+According to an article in Entertainment Weekly in 1994, Madonna's global hit "Secret" was inspired by Mother Meera.

 Critics

 After splitting from Mother Meera, the writer and former follower Andrew Harvey wrote The Sun at Midnight.
 In it, Harvey accused Meera of homophobia, saying that Mother Meera disapproved of Harvey's marriage to another man.
 In his first book about her, Hidden Journey, Harvey had originally praised her as an avatar, attributing his own claimed enlightenment to her.
 Harvey's accusation of homophobia is disputed.
 One of Harvey's former lovers, the writer Mark Matousek (1997), said that: "I do know that the idea that she's homophobic is completely ridiculous.
 For God's sake, we were served breakfast in bed together in her house."